Cancer and bereavement counselling – helping you work through your emotions

 Having time with a counsellor, someone who is not part of your everyday life, can provide an anchor.
 A steady weekly space gives you time to make sense of all that you are experiencing.
 Being heard and understood and accepted, no matter what, can release some of the pressure, like easing the top off a bottle of lemonade that has been shaken too much.

-We also have dedicated children's counsellors, many who also specialise in play therapy and use our fully equipped play rooms to help them express and work through their feelings, emotions they may struggle to express through traditional face-to-face talking sessions.
+For younger people needing specialist cancer bereavement counselling, we also have dedicated children's practitioners, many who also specialise in play therapy and use our fully equipped play rooms to help them express and work through their feelings, emotions they may struggle to express through traditional face-to-face talking sessions.

 Get in touch and see how our counsellors could help you cope with feelings of loss, hopelessness, helplessness and depression.